alistratov/bit-permutation/docs/classes/bit_permutation.md

 ### Properties
 #### len
 Returns the length of the permutation.
 For performance reasons, the maximum allowable length is 1023.
 The identity permutation has a length of zero.
+This also means the interesting fact that the length of a permutation is never equal to one.

 #### is_identity
 ```python